PoolakuntaDakshayani03/task_day2/README.md

 - ✅ Add new tasks dynamically
 - ✅ Mark tasks as complete with a click (toggle strike-through)
-- ✅ Delete tasks using a 🗑️ button
+- ✅ Delete tasks using a Remove button
 - ✅ Instant UI updates with no page reload
 - ✅ Stylish UI with gradients, hover effects, and smooth layout